wc-duck/datalibrary/README.md

 * normal floats, such as 1.0, -2.0, 123.456
 * scientific float notation, such as 3.2e+12, 1.2e-5
 * constants `inf`, `infinity` and `nan` ( ignoring case! )

+### Any types

+These types are based on un-typed pointers and the actual type is set when assigning the data.

 ## TLD (Type Library Definition) Format